When I first started playing guitar two decades ago, there wasn’t a lot of quality info online.

 For example, by signing up you can access the member’s area, where you’ll find downloadable ebooks and a “practice room” (where you can play along to backing tracks).

-Finding some of the best free guitar lessons online may be the easiest, quickest, and most fun way to start learning guitar!
+Finding some of the best free guitar lessons online may be a great option, especially for beginner guitarists.

 If I’d had access to such a variety of online lessons when I started, I’m pretty sure I would have learned much faster and had more fun doing it!